-Those who did not select the cheapest tariff would have paid approximately 11.0% extra per year for their electricity (equivalent to $\[mathbb{e}\]$ 74.65 for an annual usage of 4,000 kWh), rising to 13.1% ($\[mathbb{e}\]$ 87.40) for those who specifically failed to select the Standard ToU when it was cheapest.
+For an average annual bill, assuming an annual usage of 4,000 kWh, those who did not select the cheapest tariff would have paid approximately 11.0% ( $\in$ 74.65) extra per year for their electricity, rising to 13.1% ( $\in$ 87.40) for those who specifically failed to select the Standard ToU when it was cheapest.
 Thus, reluctance to select new types of tariff may lead to losses in consumer welfare.
 The simple interventions we tested that aimed to make the Standard ToU tariff more salient were insufficient to overcome this.